-Unfortunately, measured BRDF data assumes a homogeneous surface, and cannot capture the complex surface patterns of the materials we are most interested in.
-Thus, Dana et al. [DvGNK99] have proposed to sample the texture of the material for many different light- and viewing-directions, yielding the so-called Bidirectional Texture Functions (BTFs).
-This approach has later been refined by Meseth et al. and Müller et al. [MMS\04], who proposed to compress the BTFs using clustered principle component analysis (PCA) [MMK03], and who presented an automatic BTF acquisition setup.
+Even if more complex BRDF functions are used instead of a simple Phong model this typically assumes a homogeneous surface, and cannot capture the complex surface patterns of the materials we are most interested in.
+Dana et al. [6] have proposed to sample the texture of the material for many different light- and viewing-directions, yielding so-called bidirectional texture functions (BTFs).
+This approach has later been refined by Müller et al., who proposed to compress BTFs using clustered principle component analysis (PCA) [16, 17].
+They also described an automatic BTF acquisition setup.

-For the given Mercedes C-Class model, all of the surfaces had already been scanned by Bonn University in the course of the RealReflect project [Rea, MMS\04], and the resulting BTF data has been made available to us, courtesy of DaimlerChrysler AG.
-These BTFs are originally given as $256 \times 256$ pixel textures for every combination of the $81 \times 81$ samples of the viewing and incident lighting directions.
+For the given Mercedes C-Class model, all of the surfaces had already been scanned by Bonn University in the course of the Real-Reflect project [20].
+The resulting BTF data has been made available to us, courtesy of DaimlerChrysler AG.
+These BTFs are originally provided as $256 \times 256$ pixel textures for every combination of the $81 \times 81$ samples of the possible viewing and incident lighting directions.
 Due to the HDR acquisition process, each of these $256 \times 256 \times 81 \times 81$ samples contains an RGB float triple.
-This huge amount of data (12GB per material) is compressed using clustered PCA [MMK03] with 32 clusters and 8 components per cluster.
-In addition to a reference to one of the PCA clusters, each of the $256 \times 256$ texels contain the 8 float weights for reconstructing the PCA, while each of the 32 clusters contains eight $81 \times 81$ -dimensional base components, resulting in only roughly 24 Megabytes per material.
-During rendering, the BTF data for each $(u, v, \omega_i, \omega_o)$ sample is then decompressed on the fly from that PCA data.
+This huge amount of data (12 GByte per material) is compressed using clustered PCA with 32 clusters and 8 components per cluster.
+In addition to a reference to one of the PCA clusters, each of the $256 \times 256$ texels contain the 8 float weights for reconstructing the PCA, while each of the 32 clusters contains eight 81 × 81dimensional base components, resulting in only roughly 24 MByte per material.
+During rendering, the BTF data for each $(u, v, \omega_i, \omega_o)$ sample (surface parameters, incident and outgoing light direction) is then decompressed on the fly from that PCA data.

-5.2.
-Smooth Reconstruction using Quadrilinear Interpolation
+5.2 Smooth Reconstruction using Quadrilinear Interpolation

-Unfortunately the data set contains only values for $81 \times 81$ discrete $(\omega_i, \omega_o)$ pairs.
-Thus, for any two given view and light direction during rendering, some value has to be reconstructed from these spares samples.
-With only 81 samples on the hemisphere, simply taking the nearest available sample yields severe discretization artifacts.
-To obtain visually pleasing results, it is therefore required to smoothly interpolate the data from multiple adjacent sample directions.
+Unfortunately, the dataset contains only values for $81 \times 81$ discrete $(\omega_i, \omega_o)$ pairs.
+Thus, for any two given view and light direction vectors, some value has to be reconstructed from these spares samples.
+With only 81 samples on the hemisphere, simply taking the nearest available sample results in severe discretization artifacts.
+To obtain visually pleasing results, it is therefore necessary to smoothly interpolate the data from multiple adjacent sample directions.

-The BTFs are sampled on a hemisphere, which is discretized in $\theta$ direction into 15 degree steps, at $\theta =$ 0, 15, 30, 45, 60, 75 degrees.
-The BTF does not actually represent a discretized BRDF $f_r(x, \omega_i, \omega_o)$ , but rather its cosineweighted counterpart $f_r(x, \omega_i, \omega_o) \cos \theta_i$ .
-Thus, for the $\theta =$ 90 ring all samples are zero, and are not stored.
+The BTFs are sampled on a hemisphere, where the elevation angle $\theta$ is discretized into 15 degree steps, at $\theta = 0, 15, 30, 45, 60, 75$ degrees.
+The BTF does not actually represent a discretized BRDF $f_r(x, \omega_i, \omega_o)$ , but rather its cosine-weighted counterpart $f_r(x, \omega_i, \omega_o) \cos \theta_i$ .
+Thus, for the $\theta = 90$ ring all samples are zero, and need not to be stored.

-The $\phi$ discretization on each such $\theta$ ring is chosen proportional to $\sin(\theta)$ , ranging from 24 15-degree steps for $\theta = 75$ , to a single sample at the pole (see Figure 6).
-This highly irregular sampling complicates bilinear interpolation (see Figure 6).
+The azimuth angle $\phi$ discretization on each such $\theta$ ring is chosen proportional to $\sin(\theta)$ , ranging from 24 15-degree steps for $\theta = 75$ , to a single sample at the pole.
+This highly irregular sampling complicates interpolation (see Figure 6).
 We experimented with both a triangulating of the sample points, and with weighted distance interpolation, but have finally chosen to first linearly interpolate on each of the two nearest $\theta$ rings, and then to interpolate the result in $\theta$ direction, yielding a smooth reconstruction.